Pricing Novel Goods: Introduction

+Closely related to this point about commitment, there is also a connection to the literature on credibility in mechanisms \citep{akbarpour_credible_2020}.
+Just as in that literature, the principal can commit to the outcome function, but she cannot commit to revealing her private information truthfully.
+The difference is that in our setting, such information is her future type, whereas credibility concerns itself with the possibility that the principal may lie about the reports that participants in the mechanism may have sent her.

-Perhaps the closest paper to ours in terms of application is \cite{schmitz_how_2022}, which studies a similar bilateral trade problem, where a buyer wants to procure a novel object, but the seller's costs are only revealed with delay.
-He shows that an at-will contract, which allows the seller to walk away if the costs turn out to be too high, may generate more social surplus than a specific-performance contract, which requires the seller to deliver an object no matter the costs.
-The crucial difference is that in our setting it is the principal whose private information is learned with delay, whereas in \citeauthor{schmitz_how_2022}, it is the agent.
-In our setting, at-will contracts always dominate static specific-performance contracts (in our terminology, EAO and EAFP mechanisms, respectively), because we focus on optimality.
-More importantly, we show that when the principal has delayed (private) information, a dynamic contract with limited commitment may be preferable: this is never the case when it is the agent that faces information delay.
+Perhaps the closest paper to ours in terms of application is \cite{schmitz_how_2022}, which studies a similar bilateral trade problem where a buyer wants to procure a novel object, but the seller's costs are only revealed with delay.
+He shows that an at-will contract may generate more social surplus than a guaranteed delivery contract.
+The crucial difference is that in our setting it is the principal whose private information is learned with delay, whereas in \cite{schmitz_how_2022}, it is the agent's.
+The implications are very different: we show that the seller's incentive issues force the optimal contract to be a two-part tariff.
+If we limit ourselves to pricing, then optimal ex-ante price contracts always involve menus of offers, which have both an at-will and a guaranteed delivery component.
+This is also true in dynamic contracts.

+The rest of the paper is as follows.
+In \cref{S:model}, we introduce the model, interpret it, and show how it can be reduced to a simpler model.
+In \cref{S:general}, we study general mechanisms, starting from benchmarks that provide an upper bound for our analysis, and then show how these outcomes could be achieved in our setting.
+In \cref{S:price}, we study a special class of simpler mechanisms we call price mechanisms.
+We first characterize the optimal static price mechanisms and then show that in some situations dynamic mechanisms can do strictly better than any static mechanism.
+In \cref{S: extensions}, we study two types of extensions to our analysis: costly learning and efficiency.
+Finally, \cref{S:discussion} concludes.
+In the \cref{S:proofs}, we provide proofs and additional technical details skipped in the text.